thenfour/digifujam/readme.md

 - npm run start // to start local server without build (for openode deployment)
 - npm run watch // simultaneously call this to monitor & build changes live
 - node --inspect index.js // for chrome inspector debugging the server
+- node --inspect-brk index.js // for chrome inspector debugging the server, but start broken to give time to attach debugger for startup.

 ## deployment process